Sondju/GYK-Mods-QMod/QModReloaded/README.md

 ### Why:

 I'm late to the party I know - I recently started playing SDV despite having it for years and never touching it, and love it.
 Remembered I had Graveyard Keeper on Steam as well as some other similar games.
 I know the modding scene isnt huge/active for GYK anymore, and that's fine.
-I mainly developed this to see if I could do it (using oldark87's code as a base).
+I mainly developed this to see if I could do it using oldark87's existing QMod system.
 I'm not a software developer by profession, it's more of a hobby at the moment, so learning as I go.
 Enjoy.

 ### Installation: